mamnuya/English-to-Java/README.md

 # English-to-Java

-Program that translates code instructions written in U.S. English into java code.
-This code is then run.
+Program that translates code instructions written in U.S. English into java code to run.
 The written instructions follow particular syntax and rules.

+Rules for written English instructions: